- Date : 03/06/2020

 - Equity Funds: If the units of equity oriented mutual funds are sold before 12 months from the date of their purchase, the gains on such sales are taxed as short-term capital gains, which is 15%.
-During Budget 2018, the Finance Minister also announced that long-term capital gains (LTCG) on the sale of equity shares or sale of units of an equity oriented mutual fund would be taxed from 1 April 2018 at 10%.
+Since Financial Year 2018, we also have a long-term capital gains (LTCG) on the sale of equity shares or sale of units of an equity oriented mutual fund would be taxed starting 1 April 2018 at 10%.
 However, LTCG of less than Rs.
 1 lakh per annum from the sale of units of equity shares/sale of units of an equity oriented mutual fund will be tax-free.

 - Debt Funds: Long-term gains arising from the sale of units of debt-oriented mutual funds that are held for more than 36 months are taxed at the 20% after indexation as long-term capital gains tax.
 Here, indexation refers to the method of factoring in the increase of inflation between the year when the units were acquired and the year when they are sold.
 This reduces capital gains tax significantly.
 Short-term gains arising from the sale of units of debt funds before three years from the date of purchase are added to the income of the unit holder and are subject to income tax as per the income tax slab under which the holder falls.